hpe-storage/scod/docs/csi_driver/operations.md

 It's preferred to perform these actions while using the Helm chart or Operator.
 Images may be changed directly in running `Deployments` and `DaemonSets` while the CSI driver is deployed with either YAML manifests or the Helm chart.
 The Operator will not tolerate runtime changes and the `HPECSIDriver` resource needs to be updated for the change to take.

+!!! important
+    The examples below demonstrates how to replace the CSI node and controller driver only.
+HPE may ask to replace any number of images comprising the HPE CSI Driver, such as a CSP or upstream sidecar.

 ### Helm

 Parameters supplied to a Helm can be inserted either on the command-line or using a "values" YAML file.
 For an overview of parameters and in this case container images that needs to be manipulated, dump the values file for the chart.